cnpryer/log-cli/README.md

 ### Keywords and evaluation strategies

-Evaluation strategies can be used to configure viewing and filtering behaviors.
+Evaluation strategies can be used to configure query behaviors.

 ```console
 $ log-cli sample.log --keywords "[debug]" "[info]" --any